dev1ousss/be2_apifromspec/README.md

 **Store type**: appliance store.

-** Pay attention! ** We implement relational model in the database!
+_**Pay attention!** We are implementing a relational model in the database!
 Study the models carefully and design the database model according to normal forms.
-You will have to learn about normal forms by yourself!
+You have to learn about normal forms yourself!_

 The entities are:
 ```